bundlewrap/bundlewrap/doc/alternatives.rst

 * interactive mode to review configuration as it it being applied
 * :doc:`Mako file templates <item_file_templates>`
 * verifies that each action taken actually fixed the item in question
+* verify mode to assess the state of your configuration without mutating it
 * useful and actionable error messages
 * can apply actions (and other items) :ref:`prior <preceded_by>` to fixing an item (and only then)
 * built-in :ref:`visualization <bw_plot>` of node configuration